marcbeep/marc.tt/index.md

 # Hi I'm Marc

-I'm a Software Engineer from Trinidad and Tobago 🇹🇹 currently based in London, UK.
+I'm a Software Engineer from Trinidad and Tobago currently based in London.

 I recently graduated from the University of Liverpool where I completed both my Bachelors and Masters in Advanced Computer Science.